gnafit/gna/doc/source/example.rst

 - the basic syntax is just ``__call__``: ``inp(out)`` will make ``out`` source of values for ``inp``.
 Alternatively, you can write ``inp.connect(out)``.
-- as a shorthand, as ``out`` you can pas not only object returned by ``obj.transformation.outputs.name`` but any single-outputed object:
+- as a shorthand, as ``out`` you can pass not only object returned by ``obj.transformation.outputs.name`` but any single-outputed object:
   ``obj.transformation.outputs`` or ``obj.transformation`` if the
   transformation has only one output, or even ``obj`` itself it is